WIC stands for Women, Infants, and Children. WIC is the Special Supplemental Food and Nutrition Education Program funded by the U. S.

 Top of Page

-or any USDA office, or call (866) 632‐9992 to request the form.
-You may also write a letter containing all of the information requested in the form.
-Send your completed complaint form or
+, and at any USDA office, or write a letter addressed to USDA and provide in the letter all of the information requested in the form.

 Top of Page